 Later, as more and more got caught up in the fervor, seeing the reaction and crying out for the same attention JT was receiving, they started outing others, revealing every lie they knew.
 For every disgusting memory, three more would echo from another corner of the internet.
 All of them just true enough to be believed, just damning enough to corrode the heart of the next person to see them.
 It spread on from account to account.

-Are you watching closely?
+Are you men in the group had been given a similar experimental procedure, and they were gone again. watching closely?
 Gwendolyn muttered to herself.